 Avoid sugar and refined carbs like pastries and white bread and remember you can always add a supplement to help with your overall health.
 Omega-3 is a good option.
 It’s packed with DHA which helps you maintain a healthy heart and brain – good for your mood and your mind!

 As you now know, estrogen decreases during menopause and perimenopause.
 One thing that can help is adding foods into your diet that contain phytoestrogens.
 Phytoestrogens are compounds that naturally occur in plants and when you eat them, they can actually mimic the action of estrogen in the body.
 Think things like edamame, linseed, tofu, soy or soy drinks and lentils.

 Consider a Supplement

 As you get older, your body needs more vitamins and minerals, especially B vitamins, folic acid, omega-3 and magnesium.
 You probably don’t think about this all that much, but it’s possible you’re not getting enough of these essential nutrients through food alone.
-That’s why adding a supplement to your diet is a really guud idea.
+That’s why adding a supplement to your diet can be a Guud idea.

 Still not sure what supplement is right for you?
 Get in touch.
 We can help.

 We know it’s not always possible, but if your mood is already all over the place thanks to changing hormone levels, try to eliminate as much unnecessary stress from your life as you can.
 Stress is also linked to hot flashes and low sex drive too.
 Lowering stress doesn’t need to be difficult.
 Exercise.
 Get adequate sleep.
 Spend time in nature or with friends that give you energy and make you laugh.
 Practice some deep breathing or meditation.
 And here’s an easy one: say no more often!
 We routinely take on too much and over commit.
 It’s OK to say no sometimes!

 Move your body